 If you need treatment from 2 or more health professionals, your doctor may also put a Team Care Arrangement plan in place for you.
 This lets your doctor work with, and refer you to, at least 2 other health professionals who will provide treatment or services to you.

 You may be eligible for Medicare benefits for specific allied health services if your doctor prepares both types of plans for you.

 National Disability Insurance Scheme (NDIS)

 It will be necessary to check with your Entelechy clinician to determine if they are registered as a provider with the NDIA.
-If you have selected to have self managed funds as part of your NDIS package you may be able to access the services of non registered clinicians at Entelechy, but we encourage you to confirm this with your NDIA case manager before commencing therapy.
-Payment will need to be made on the day of the appointment with a claim been submitted by client’s family directly to the NDIS
+If you have selected to have self-managed funds as part of your NDIS package you may be able to access the services of non registered clinicians at Entelechy, but we encourage you to confirm this with your NDIA case manager before commencing therapy.
+Payment will need to be made on the day of the appointment with a claim to be submitted by client’s family directly to the NDIS